IHE/ITI.MHD/input/pagecontent/ITI-65.md

 Some FHIR elements do not translate to XDS concepts; the handling of these elements is left to the implementer of the Document Recipient.

-When implementing the **ITI-65 FHIR Document Publish** option, when a `DocumentReference.content.attachment.url` points at a FHIR Document Bundle within the ITI-65 Bundle; then the FHIR Document Bundle needs to be seralized into a binary format for propigation to the grouped Document Source Actor.
-This seralization shall be using the mime-type given in the ITI-65 transaction (i.e. json, xml), see [FHIR Seralization Formats Representations](http://hl7.org/fhir/R4/formats.html#wire).
-The MHD Document Recipient Actor is allowed to also seralize the document into the alternative mime-type format, when this is done the MHD Document Recipient also creates an additional DocumentEntry that replicates the origial DocumentReference elements as described above with a association relationship to the first DocumentEntry of `transforms`; calculate the hash and size and populate them appropriately; and the mime-type indicating the alternative mime-type.
+When implementing the **ITI-65 FHIR Document Publish** Option, when a `DocumentReference.content.attachment.url` points at a FHIR Document Bundle within the ITI-65 Bundle; then the FHIR Document Bundle needs to be serialized into a binary format for propagation to the grouped Document Source Actor.
+This serialization shall be using the mime-type given in the [ITI-65] transaction (i.e., json, xml), see [FHIR Serialization Formats Representations](http://hl7.org/fhir/R4/formats.html#wire).
+The MHD Document Recipient Actor is allowed to also serialize the document into the alternative mime-type format, when this is done the MHD Document Recipient also creates an additional DocumentEntry that replicates the original DocumentReference elements as described above with a association relationship to the first DocumentEntry of `transforms`; calculate the hash and size and populate them appropriately; and the mime-type indicating the alternative mime-type.

 Upon successful conversion of the FHIR Bundle to XDS Document Sharing metadata, the grouped source actor shall execute the appropriate transaction.
 The transaction result, and any error or warning messages, shall be reported to the MHD Document Source.
 The Document Recipient is responsible for translating the response to the appropriate HTTP Status Code and FHIR OperationOutcome Resource in the Provide Document Bundle Response Message.